 A firewall is a gateway between your devices or network, and the internet or other IT networks.
 Personal firewalls are found on devices such as laptops or desktops.
 They are typically free and included as part of the device’s operating system.
 Network dedicated boundary firewalls protect your network as a whole.
 Some routers fit into this space.
 However, Cyber Essentials Certification requires you to configure your firewall, and this is especially important for devices that connect to untrusted or public Wi-Fi networks.

-3. Control access to your data
+3. Access control to your data

 Staff should only have access to software, services, and settings that are essential for their role.
 Extra permissions or privileges should only be given to those who carry out admin tasks.
 Furthermore, staff must not check emails or browse the web from accounts with extra privileges.
 If these accounts become compromised, then the potential damage can be severe.
 Your organisation should only use official and trustworthy software.
-We recommend only installing apps or software from official stores such as the Apple App Store or Google Play, who screen applications for malware.
+We recommend only installing apps or software from official stores such as the Apple App Store or Google Play, which screen applications for malware.

 Under Cyber Essentials Certification, you must control data access through accounts, and admin permissions must only be given to those who need them.